tcharding/rust-web-hello-world/README.md

-# rust-web-hello-world
+# Hello World web server in Rust

-Hello World web server in Rust
+Hello World web server in Rust using the `nickel` library.